 If you couldn’t visit Yogyakarta on Java, you’re in luck!
 The Brahmavihara Arama’s claim to fame is a mini replica of Borobudur, the world’s largest Buddhist complex.

 The monastery is however less a tourist attraction than a functioning Buddhist retreat.
 For example, Brahmavihara Arama offers Vipasana meditation classes beginning at the ungodly hour 4 am.

 Banjar Hot Springs

 Featured in the tiered pools are several naga, a mythical creature resembling a dragon, that spew the hot water into the pools below.
-Standing below the naga provides a warm and relaxing message to unwind.
+Standing below the naga provides a warm and relaxing massage to unwind.

 Visit as early in the morning as possible to avoid the biggest crowds.

-Where to stay
+Where to stay in Lovina

 In Indonesia, as I learned, the quality of accommodations can vary greatly.
 Lovina fits that bill perfectly.
 There’s a selection anywhere from rubble to ritz.
 And yesterday’s favourites might not be tomorrow’s!

-Fortunately, hotels in Lovina are reasonably priced.
-Good rooms close to the beach run little more than the cost of a meal and a drink in a North American or European restaurant.
+Fortunately, good 3- to 4-star mid-range rooms here close to the sea cost little more than a meal & a drink in a North American or European restaurant.

 - Ju’Blu Hotel: A beautiful property just steps away from Lovina Beach.
 All rooms include a balcony with a pool or garden view.

+Lovina isn’t as popular as other destinations in Bali, but it’s hardly a challenge to find your way here.
 Perama runs shuttle buses to Lovina from other towns around Bali including Ubud, Kuta, Sanur, and Candidasa.
-These shuttles are generally more expensive than long distance bemos.
-They are, however, far more convenient.
+These shuttles are generally a little more expensive than long-distance bemos.
+They are, however, far more convenient and quicker.